TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 Pull this image:
 https://hub.docker.com/_/mongo

 You can simply use the command below to run it.
-If you choose to run the instance without password, don't forget to adjust the related **asab.Config** in `./myrestapi/app.py`.
+If you choose to run the instance without a password, don't forget to adjust the related **asab.Config** in `./myrestapi/app.py`.

 .. code:: bash